• Home

 As aforementioned, Africa teems with hundreds of hidden gems waiting to be uncovered by you.
 However, it would be unreasonable to plan a trip without identifying the specific locations that you intend to visit.
 To help you hone in on the best travel destinations, you would need to determine the kinds of adventures that tick your fancy.

 Are you into game drives and wildlife sightseeing tours?
 Most African game parks have their unique highlights.
-For instance, the Bwindi Impenetrable Forest in Uganda is a haven for gorillas and chimpanzees, while Lake Nakuru National Park in Kenya is a paradise for pink flamingos.
+For instance, the Bwindi Impenetrable Forest in Uganda is a haven for gorillas and chimpanzees, while Lake Nakuru National Park in Kenya is a paradise for pink flamingos and the Wildebeest Migration in Kenya.

 The best parks to sight Africa’s Big 5 include Masai Mara National Park in Kenya, Serengeti National Park in Tanzania, the Kruger in South Africa, South Luangwa in Zambia, and the Okavango Delta in Botswana.
 If you’re considering going on game drives in East Africa, we would recommend planning your trip with MasaiMarasafari.in, a regional tour company that will help you to catch a glimpse of the historic Serengeti wildebeest migration.